- Darren Criss deserves to be a series regular because he performed one of Glee’s highest-selling singles ever.

 In case you haven’t noticed, Glee’s writing has been treading heavily in public service announcement territory since day one.
 They’ve never been subtle about their social/political messages.
 Remember the Very Special Gay Episode (Acafellas)?
 The Very Special Disability Episode (Wheels)?
 The Very Special Eating Disorder Episode (Home)?
 The Very Special Religion Episode (Grilled Cheesus)?
 The Very Special Feminism Episode (The Power of Madonna)?
 The entire Very Special Teen Pregnancy story arc?
 Do you really thing that Beiste was created for more than a way for the show to discuss and denounce bullying?
 I do think that Blaine has been written with the purpose of promoting acceptance in mind, but I think once he gets more than one episode under his belt he’ll prove that he’s more than that.
 And besides, in light of recent events, I really think there are worse things than telling all the gay kids out there that it’s okay to be who they are.

-Anonymous asked: There is a legit reason for why Damon enters with smoke/fog.
+Anonymous said: There is a legit reason for why Damon enters with smoke/fog.

 It's because he is a strong vampire who drinks human blood and can control small animals (ie. the crow) and the weather.